doyouknowthis/terraform-aws-cert-study-material/terraform/day-4/_01_workflows.md

 - **Figure out where to store secrets**
 - **Manage multiple environments**

-## Team - Terraform Cloud
+## Team / Terraform Cloud

-Mostly the same as Team, but it resolves many of the highlighted bullet points in there
+Mostly the same as Team, but it resolves many of the highlighted bullet points in there.